Aimé

 8. Data Retention

-We retain information for as long as reasonably necessary to provide the Service, maintain accounts, comply with legal obligations, resolve disputes, enforce agreements, and support security and audit requirements.
+We retain information for as long as reasonably necessary to provide the Service, support continuity of care and practice operations, comply with legal and contractual obligations, resolve disputes, enforce agreements, maintain security, support customers, and preserve auditability.

 9. Your Choices and Rights